RetroDECK/ES-DE/INSTALL-DEV.md

---fullscreen-padding [1/on or 0/off]  Padding if --resolution is lower than display resolution --vsync [1/on or 0/off]               Turn VSync on or off (default is on) --max-vram [size]                     Max VRAM to use (in mebibytes) before swapping --no-splash                           Don't show the splash screen during startup --gamelist-only                       Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist                     Ignore the gamelist.xml files --show-hidden-files                   Show hidden files and folders
+--fullscreen-padding [1/on or 0/off]  Padding if --resolution is lower than display resolution --vsync [1/on or 0/off]               Turn VSync on or off (default is on) --max-vram [size]                     Max VRAM to use (in mebibytes) before swapping --anti-aliasing [0, 2 or 4]           Set MSAA anti-aliasing to disabled, 2x or 4x --no-splash                           Don't show the splash screen during startup --no-update-check                     Don't check for application updates during startup --gamelist-only                       Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist                     Ignore the gamelist.xml files --show-hidden-files                   Show hidden files and folders